abh1navrawat/Employee_Leave_Management_System/README.md

-Frontend may not work properly :(
+Frontend is minimal(no bootstrap either :(